rsyncOSX/RsyncUIdocs/content/post/Built.md

 - [write](https://github.com/rsyncOSX/RsyncUI/blob/main/RsyncUI/Model/Storage/WriteConfigurationJSON.swift) configurations for tasks
 - [the process object](https://github.com/rsyncOSX/RsyncUI/blob/main/RsyncUI/Model/Process/Main/Async/RsyncProcessAsync.swift) for executing tasks

-## SwiftUI

-SwiftUI is according the Apple the future.
-And so is RsyncUI of the two apps.
-That is why the documentation is most about RsyncUI.

-# How to start the apps

-There are different ways of starting a Storyboard based app vs a SwiftUI based app.

 ## Start of RsyncOSX

 The start of RsyncOSX starts with the attribute `@NSApplicationMain` which kicks off everything.
 Within the Storyboard, the entry point is marked, and the view is binded with [MainWindowsController.swift](https://github.com/rsyncOSX/RsyncOSX/blob/master/RsyncOSX/MainWindowsController.swift).
 The [Toolbar](https://github.com/rsyncOSX/RsyncOSX/blob/master/RsyncOSX/Toolbar.swift) is programmatically constructed, which makes it easier to change vs. designing it on the Storyboard.